|

 And Tom Wisner, a nationally renowned singer, song writer and environmentalist

-made the movement to regain the sacred Dakota name for the badly named "Rum
+made the movement to restore the sacred Lakota/Dakota name for the badly named "Rum

 River" the centerpiece of his 2005 Winter Solstice radio broadcast, a two

-hour show that was broadcasted on the internet.
+hour show that was presented live on the internet.
 Mr. Wisner is known nationally

-for his song "Chesapeake Born".
-"Chesapeake Born" became the title song for
+for his song "Chesapeake Born," which became the title song for

 the 1986 National Geographic Special on the Bay region.
 Wisner's classroom